chainHero/heroes-service/README.md

 }
 ```

-The full file is available here: [`blockchain/setup.go`](blockchain/setup.go)
+The file is available here: [`blockchain/setup.go`](blockchain/setup.go)

 At this stage, we only initialised a client that will communicate to a peer, a CA and an orderer.
-We also made a new channel and a peer connected to this channel.
+We also made a new channel and connected this peer to this channel.
 See the comments in the code for more information.

 ### c.
 Test